1. Home

 Vaccination is the best way to be protected against measles.

 The measles vaccine is a combined vaccine, which means that it protects against several diseases at the same time.
-Components of the vaccine vary depending on the person’s age.

 According to Québec’s immunization schedule, children are given the vaccine at 12 months and 18 months.
 The vaccine thus protects them adequately at a time when they are most at risk of catching measles.
 It is therefore imperative that you book an appointment as close as possible to the date on which your child turns one.
-Avoid postponing the measles vaccine, even if it means your child must receive several vaccines in that single appointment.
+Avoid postponing the measles vaccine, even if it means your child must receive several vaccines in that appointment.

 Since free vaccination was introduced in Canada, the number of cases of measles has decreased by almost 97%.